vg-json-data/sm-json-data/enemies/enemies-readme.md

 ### grapplable
 Indicates whether Samus can use this enemy like a grapple block.

-### mult
+### damageMultipliers
-This object contains numerical properties whose name is either a weapon or a weapon category, and whose value is the damage multiplier that should be applied to that weapon's base damage when calculating the damage it does to this enemy.
+An array of objects, each of which describes a resistance or vulnerability of the enemy.
+This takes the form of a damage multiplier.
+Has the following properties:
+* _weapon_: The name of a weapon or weapon category
+* _value_: The damage multiplier that applies to the weapon or category.
+This is a vulnerability if more than 1, and a resistance if less than 1.

 Look up [weapons files](../weapons/weapons-readme.md) for more information about weapons and weapon categories.

 ### invul